 Honor your hunger, and don’t be afraid of it.
 Acknowledge it and learn that it’s OK to eat when you feel hungry.
 You don’t reach a moral high ground or display strength when you restrict and deny yourself what your body needs.
 On the contrary, it takes courage, conviction and strength to give your body what it desires when you are used to restricting or binging.

 Often neglected in discussions about refeeding (or simply changing your diet) is the fact that troubling digestive issues may arise.
-Digestive enzymes, such as pancreatin and hydrochloric acid, can cause bloating, gas, and that uncomfortable full feeling while they help your body absorb more nutrients.
+Digestive enzymes, such as pancreatin and hydrochloric acid, can ease bloating, gas, and that uncomfortable full feeling while they help your body absorb more nutrients.
 Other symptoms, such as acid reflux, constipation, nausea, excessive hunger, or diarrhea, might require that you seek medical attention.
 With severe malnourishment, intravenous vitamin drips can be most beneficial.
 A high-quality multivitamin and mineral tablet – especially one that contains an adequate amount of zinc, a mineral that has been shown to decrease the symptoms of anorexia – is crucial when adequate daily nutrients are missing from the diet.
 Ultimately, the body is resilient and is able to repair itself when given the chance.
 Healing is possible.
 With proper nutrients and an improved mental outlook, complete healing can occur more quickly.

 Keep in mind that no single diet will work for everyone.
 There is no perfect diet, and what is optimal for one person might not be for another.
 In addition, the diet you settle on now may evolve, and you may find that it changes as your comfort level around eating improves during recovery.
 Aim for a nutrient-dense diet, but move away from too many rules, especially ones that are too strict.
 Your diet should be something you create that includes a variety of foods.
 If you are unsure about what you should be eating, try seeing a nutritionist or dietitian to get you started in the right direction.